HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 #### Forms

 For most of the web's history, forms have played a pretty important role.
-Indeed, in 2022, over 69% of desktop pages include a `<form>` element.
+In 2022, <a hreflang="en" href="https://docs.google.com/spreadsheets/d/1grkd2_1xSV3jvNK6ucRQ0OL1HmGTsScHuwA8GZuRLHU/edit#gid=2057119066">over 69% of desktop pages include a `<form>` element</a>.
 They've had a lot of investment, but despite that, they're still the source of a lot of browser bugs as developers find cases where things differ from the specs, or differ from other implementations in sometimes subtle ways.
 We identified <a hreflang="en" href="https://wpt.fyi/results/?label=master&label=experimental&product=chrome&product=firefox&product=safari&aligned&view=interop&q=label%3Ainterop-2022-forms">a set of 200 tests</a> in which the pass rate was very ragged.
 Individual scores ranged from ~62% (Safari) to ~91% (Chrome), but again, each browser had different gaps in support.

 We have made some pretty radical progress toward closing these gaps in experimental releases, and we hope that as we close out the year these will land in stable browsers.
 There is probably little that can be tracked here using the HTTP Archive data in terms of use, or adoption, but hopefully developers experience less pain and frustration and require fewer workarounds for individual browsers.

 {{ figure_markup(
   image="forms-wpt-dashboard.png",
-  caption="Forms WPT dashboard.",
+  caption='Forms WPT dashboard (experimental).<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-forms&stable">Web Platform Tests</a>)',
-  description="A chart showing the improvement in forms interoperability over the course of 2022 in all browsers - very significant for Safari.
+  description="A chart showing the improvement in forms interoperability over the course of 2022 in all browsers—very significant for Safari.
 All browsers are now scoring between ~92-99%.", width=732, height=696
   )